Let the good times roll: Nelson’s walk-off gives Post 91 its sixth straight win - Austin Daily Herald

 The Austin Post 91 Legion baseball team is gaining steam and picking up confidence in a hurry.

-After starting the season by losing two of its three games, Post 91 has now rattled off six wins in a row after it beat Winona 6-5 on a walk-off RBI by Jed Nelson in Marcusen Park Tuesday.
+After starting the season by losing two of three games, Post 91 has now rattled off six wins in a row after it beat Winona 6-5 on a walk-off RBI by Jed Nelson in Marcusen Park Tuesday.

 Nelson delivered for Austin when he connected on a 3-2 pitch that landed near the left field fence to knock in pinch runner Teyghan Hovland and give Post 91 the win.
 Hovland was running for Tanner Murphy, who walked to start the frame.